Donald A. Quarles: Early years

-He was born on July 30, 1894 in Van Buren, Arkansas.

-Quarles graduated from Van Buren High School in 1910 at age of 15.
+Born on July 30, 1894 in Van Buren, Arkansas, he graduated from Van Buren High School in 1910 at age 15.
 He taught mathematics in Van Buren High School, and attended summer school at University of Missouri until he was accepted into Yale University in 1912.
 He graduated from Yale with a bachelor of arts degree in 1916.

 In May 1917, Quarles enlisted in the United States Army for service during World War I. He was a member of the 42nd Infantry Division (better known as the "Rainbow Division").
 As an artillery officer, Quarles attained the rank of captain and served in France and Germany for two years.

 Laboratory engineer

 After the war, Quarles went to work at Western Electric Company.
 During this time, he also studied theoretical physics at Columbia University on a part-time basis.
 In 1925, he joined Bell Telephone Labs in Murray Hill, New Jersey.
 Through the 1930s and early 1940s, Quarles continued to advance within the Bell Labs organization.

 In 1940, he was selected as director of the Transmission Development Department which concentrated on military electronic systems, particularly radar development.
 He became director of Bell’s Apparatus Development in 1946.
-He was elected Mayor of Englewood, New Jersey in 1946 to 1948.
+He was elected Mayor of Englewood, New Jersey, in 1946 to 1948.
 He then was vice president of Bell Telephone Laboratories in 1948.
 During this time, he was appointed to the new Committee on Electronics within the Department of Defense’s Joint Research and Development Board, becoming chairman of the Committee on Electronics in 1949.
 In March 1952, Quarles became vice president of Western Electric and president of Sandia Corporation.
 Sandia was a subsidiary company of Western Electric responsible for operating the Atomic Energy Commission’s Sandia National Laboratory in Albuquerque, New Mexico.

 Quarles was president of the American Institute of Electrical Engineers from 1952 to 1953.

 Public service

 In September 1953, President Dwight D. Eisenhower appointed Quarles Assistant Secretary of Defense for research and development.
 Subsequently, he was jointly selected by both the Secretary of Defense and the Secretary of Commerce to be the chairman of the Air Navigation Development Board.
 In March 1954, President Eisenhower appointed Quarles to the National Advisory Committee for Aeronautics.

 On August 11, 1955, President Eisenhower appointed Quarles as interim Secretary of the Air Force, and he was sworn into office August 15, 1955.
 The United States Senate confirmed his appointment on February 16, 1956.
 As Secretary, Quarles stressed the need to use cutting edge technology to maintain military superiority over the Soviet Union.
 He supported expanded funding for research and development programs, and pressed for rapid fielding of B-52 Stratofortress, F-102 Delta Dagger, and F-104 Starfighter aircraft.

-He resigned as Secretary of the Air Force on April 30, 1957 to accept a new Presidential appointment as Deputy Secretary of Defense.
+He resigned as Secretary of the Air Force on April 30, 1957, to accept a new Presidential appointment as Deputy Secretary of Defense.
 He remained in that position until his sudden death from a heart attack in Washington, D.C., on May 8, 1959.